ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

   },
 ```

 This JSON array (or list of dictionaries in Python) is data we want to work on in Python.
-We could read the `issues.json` file in Python - this would involve running the shell command and Python interpreter separatly.
+We could read the `issues.json` file in Python - this would involve running the shell command and Python interpreter separately.

 With zxpy we can run the shell command right in Python - using the `~"shell-command"` syntax: